kealmcking/RadiantAI/README.md

     • This is both to allow the NPC's to chat with each other, but also to allow a player avatar to interact with NPCs.

+ 4: Day/Night Cycle System

+    • This is primarily to just show the changes over time more easily.
+Mainly just for the aesthetic but I think it will help a lot with presentation.

 All-in-all, I want to best recreate the Oblivion Radiant AI system, with some tweaks of my own, in order to create what feels like